Tyler-Pritchard/BadIdeaRealty/README.md

 # BadIdeaRealty
 Welcome to Your Forever Home

-"These agents are the stuff of nightmares."  -Satisfied Customer
+"This house is a wide-awake nightmare."  -Satisfied Customer